awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-golang.md

-# Debugging Golang Functions Locally<a name="serverless-sam-cli-using-debugging-golang"></a>
+# Step\-through Debugging Golang Functions Locally<a name="serverless-sam-cli-using-debugging-golang"></a>

-Golang function debugging is slightly different when compared to Node\.js, Java, and Python\.
+Golang function step\-through debugging is slightly different when compared to Node\.js, Java, and Python\.
 We require [delve](https://github.com/derekparker/delve) as the debugger, and wrap your function with it at runtime\.
 The debugger is run in headless mode, listening on the debug port\.

 When you're debugging, you must compile your function in debug mode: